insooth/insooth.github.io/accessing-private-members.md

 type f;  // compiles fine!
 ```

-but is not allowed to reference inaccessible items in the `A` class, code like `type f = &A::foo;` generates suitable compilation error.
-We definitely cannot create an object that references `private` class member.
+but is not allowed to reference inaccessible members in the `A` class, code like `type f = &A::foo;` generates well-known compilation error.
+We definitely cannot create an object that references `private` object member.
 But, surprisingly, there is nothing against instantiating a template that explicitly references private data.
 Let's try with:

 ```c++
 template<int (A::*)> struct Y {};